 What is the eligibility criteria for a BTL mortgage?

 The amount you can borrow towards a residential purchase will likely depend on your income, and therefore how much you can afford to repay towards the loan on a monthly basis.
 However, you may be pleased to learn that the affordability criteria are often much more relaxed for Buy to Let mortgages.

-BTL lenders will want to know that you earn enough to cover your personal monthly costs.
+BTL lenders and mortgage brokers will want to know that you earn enough to cover your personal monthly costs.
 If you bring home less than £25,000 per year, you may struggle to find a provider that will consider your case – especially if you are a first-time landlord.
 But as long as you have a stable income that exceeds this amount (and you have the evidence to prove it), most lenders will be more concerned with the viability of your investment than your yearly earnings.

 Buy to Let mortgage companies will want to see that the rental income you expect to make from the property will be enough to cover your mortgage payments.
 If you are already a landlord, they will predict the yield based on your historical accounts; if you are a first time BTL purchaser, they will look at demand and assess what other similar properties are being let for in the local market.